Take Out Your Calculators: Estimating the Real Difficulty of Question Items with LLM Student Simulations: Results and Discussion

-The generated responses fitted to IRT models to extract difficulty parameters, provide a statistical framework for modeling how student group ability and item characteristics interact to produce responses.
+\textbf{Simulated students performance align with expected skill profiles.} The generated responses fitted to IRT models to extract difficulty parameters, provide a statistical framework for modeling how student group ability and item characteristics interact to produce responses.
 The results in Figure~\ref{fig:irt_abilities} show a monotonic increase from a Below Basic skill level to an Advanced skill level, although there seems to be a more sharper increase from the Basic to Proficient.
-This increase could be as result of the description of these skill levels, where Basic students are defined as student struggling when problems become more complex compared to the Proficient student who's proficiency allows them to adapt and apply mathematical concepts to different problems irrespective of their complexity.
+This increase could be as result of the description of these skill levels, where Basic students are defined as student struggling when problems become more complex compared to the Proficient student whose proficiency allows them to adapt and apply mathematical concepts to different problems irrespective of their complexity.
 We observe a slightly lower increase from the Below Basic to Basic, compared to the Proficient to Advanced, which may be attributed to an attenuated skill level abilities described in the prompt for these lower level skills lending to low mastery compared to higher skills.

 We also measure the aggregated correctness rates of the group skill levels and present results in Figure~\ref{fig:correctness_rates} which show a consistent trend with the real world where lower skill levels on average have lower accuracy rates and this rate increases as we move from the below basic to advanced students.
 In short, the simulated students' answers do align with their scripted skill levels, but the fidelity of that varies by LLM.
 While we lack ground-truth data to evaluate whether LLM-generated reasoning/explanations for selecting correct answers are `human-like,' a manual analysis of these LLM generated explanations shows clear differences in certainty across skill levels.
 For lower-level skill levels, we observe LLMs tend to use hedging language that shows uncertainty \cite{Alseweed2005OvercomingUW}, including phrases like `I think/I guess,' or explicit admissions of arbitrary choices such as `I just picked 15 because it seemed like it could fit', while higher proficient students are more confident in their reasoning for the answer selected (Tables~\ref{tab:sample_answer_1} to ~\ref{tab:sample_answer_3}).